ztoliver/ElasticMigrator/README.md

 # ElasticMigrator
-Console app to move documents from one index to another.
+Console app to move documents from one Elasticsearch index to another.

 ##Procedure
 In order to execute the index migration, run the ElasticMigrator project in Visual Studio 2013+.